 1.4.1 satisfies the Circular Design Requirements and the Specification; or

-1.6 The Manufacturer shall, and shall use all reasonable endeavours to, procure that any third party shall promptly execute and deliver such documents and perform such acts as may be required to assist the Client in registering any Design IP.
+1.7 The Manufacturer shall, and shall use all reasonable endeavours to procure that any third party shall, promptly execute and deliver such documents and perform such acts as may be required to assist the Client in registering any Design IP.

 2.1 The Client hereby grants to the Manufacturer a non-exclusive, royalty free, non-transferable, non-assignable [worldwide] licence to use the Design IP in the Final Design to perform its obligations under this clause 2.

-[Drafting Note: Where any or all of the manufacturing obligations are subcontracted, this clause should ensure similar terms are contained in any subcontract (as in Owen’s Clause (Net Zero Supply Chain Cascade).]
+[Drafting note: Where any or all of the manufacturing obligations are subcontracted, this clause should ensure similar terms are contained in any subcontract (as in Owen’s Clause (Net Zero Target Supply Chain Cascade).]

-2.3.1 the Manufacturer shall keep accurate records of the origin and volume of raw materials that it uses [and its relevant contractors and subcontractors use], and make these records available to the Client on request;
+2.3.1 keep accurate records of the origin and volume of raw materials that it uses [and its relevant contractors and subcontractors use], and make these records available to the Client on request;

-2.3.2 the Manufacturer can accurately demonstrate and trace the origin and journey of the raw materials referred to in clause 2.3.1 above, including details of Recycled content, that the Manufacturer uses [and its relevant contractors and subcontractors use] to manufacture the Product through the supply chain of such raw materials, and will provide this information to the Client on request;
+2.3.2 accurately demonstrate and trace the origin and journey of the raw materials referred to in clause 2.3.1 above, including details of Recycled content, that the Manufacturer uses [and its relevant contractors and subcontractors use] to manufacture the Product through the supply chain of such raw materials, and provide this information to the Client on request;

-2.3.4 maximise [so far as reasonably practicable] the volume of materials derived from Recycled sources that it requires to manufacture the Product;
+2.3.4 maximise [so far as reasonably practicable] the volume of materials derived from Recycled sources used to manufacture the Product;

-2.3.5 minimise [so far as reasonably practicable] the loss through disposal or destruction of raw materials during the manufacturing of the Product; and
+2.3.5 minimise [so far as reasonably practicable] the loss through disposal or destruction of raw materials during the manufacturing of the Product;

-2.3.9 [the [Client/[Manufacturer Parties] shall [jointly agree to][Drafting Note: responsibility to be agreed by the parties] purchase a quantity of carbon credits equal to the amount of [annual/ quarterly] Residual Emissions associated with the Carbon Footprint from a project that has been verified in accordance with [insert name of voluntary standard].
+2.3.9 [the [Client] [and] [Manufacturer] shall [jointly] purchase a quantity of carbon credits equal to the amount of [annual/ quarterly] Residual Emissions associated with the Carbon Footprint, from a project that has been verified in accordance with [insert name of voluntary standard].
 [Carbon credits jointly purchased under this clause [2.3.9] shall be purchased in the following proportions:

-2.4 Breach by the Manufacturer of any aspect of clauses 2.2 or 2.3 above shall be a material breach of this Agreement and permit the Client to terminate the Agreement in accordance with clause [X].
+2.4 Breach by the Manufacturer of any aspect of clauses 2.2 or 2.3 above shall be a material breach of this Agreement and permit the Client to terminate the Agreement in accordance with clause [●].
 This is without prejudice to any other termination rights of the Client under this Agreement.

-2.5 [Following the sale of the Product by the Client to its customers, the Manufacturer shall provide the following after sales assistance set out in clauses 2.5.1 and 2.5.2 to the end customers of such units of the Product, free of charge, for [insert term/ [●] years from the date of supply of the relevant unit to the end customer].
+2.5 [Following the sale of any unit of the Product by the Client to its customers, the Manufacturer shall provide the after sales assistance set out in clauses 2.5.1 and 2.5.2 to the end customers of such units of the Product, free of charge, for [insert term/ [●] years from the date of supply of the relevant unit to the end customer].
 The Manufacturer shall:*

-2.5.1 operate or procure the operation on its behalf of a ‘take back and treatment’ scheme in the country in which the relevant units were purchased by the end customer, whereby the Manufacturer will ensure that end customers can easily return to [it/to a designated service provider] any End-of-Life Products.
-As part of the ‘take back and treatment’ scheme, the Manufacturer shall receive the End-of-Life Products, remove (insofar as is possible) those constituent components and constituent parts from the End-of-Life Products that can be Reused or Recycled and Reuse or Recycle the removed components and parts accordingly**; [and/or]
+2.5.1 operate or procure the operation on its behalf of a ‘take back and treatment’ scheme in the country in which the relevant units were purchased by the end customer, whereby the Manufacturer will ensure that end customers can easily return to [it/ a designated service provider] any End-of-Life Products.
+As part of the ‘take back and treatment’ scheme, the [Manufacturer/ designated service provider] shall receive the End-of-Life Products, remove (insofar as is possible) those constituent components and constituent parts from the End-of-Life Products that can be Reused or Recycled and Reuse or Recycle the removed components and parts accordingly;** [and/or]

 2.5.2 operate a repair scheme, whereby it uses all reasonable endeavours to repair any faulty or worn out Product (or component or part thereof) prior to the Product becoming an End-of-Life Product.
 [Where the Manufacturer reasonably considers that a faulty Product (or component or part thereof) is irreparable and during the period prior to the Product becoming an End-of-Life Product, it will replace the faulty or worn out Product (or component or part thereof).]***